Under Pressure... Pest Pressure, That Is

 Once you've removed the damaged leaves and cleaned the area, search for the pest.
 The best time to do this is in the early morning or evening because pests prefer to come out when it's cooler and dark.
 Caterpillars, for example, like to hide in the shade of your plants when it’s hot and then come out to dine at night.

 Check the stem of the plant, the underside of the remaining leaves, and the surrounding soil area—all places that pests like to hide.
 If it's dark, use a flashlight to help you scan up close.
-Remove every pest that you can find by hand.
-If you notice aphids or other smaller pests, give the plant a good, strong spray with your garden hose.
+Remove every pest that you can find by hand and toss them into a bowl of soapy water.
+If you notice aphids or other smaller pests, give the plant a good, strong spray with your garden hose to scatter them.

-Many of us are accustomed to instant gratification, but the garden does not deliver such a thing.
-After following steps one through three, observe your plants every single day for two weeks to see results.
+Many of us are accustomed to instant gratification, a one-and-done approach, but the garden does not deliver such a thing.
+After following steps one through four, observe your plants every single day for two weeks to see results.
 Make it a point to head out and check the plant around the same time every day to see if the pests show up or if there's new damage on the leaves.

 This is a gross analogy, but think of the human pests we all loathe: lice.
 The thing with lice is you get rid of all the adult ones but then you have to keep checking for the next two to four weeks because those adults probably had babies.
 Once you've taken care of the babies, then you're good, but the treatment requires vigilance for at least a month.